Steps to Admission

 - Professors of Military Science

 TIP: Prepare for the CFA by practicing the six test areas.
-Running, general conditioning exercises and competitive sports will also strengthen your abilities.
+Running, general conditioning exercises, and competitive sports will also strengthen your abilities.
+Visit the Department of Physical Education's page for additional fitness preparation information.

 SAT or ACT with Writing Portion